ivangfr/graalvm-quarkus-micronaut-springboot/kafka/README.md

 ## Start Environment

-- Open a terminal and navigate to the `graalvm-quarkus-micronaut-springboot/kafka` folder
+- Open a terminal and navigate to the `graalvm-quarkus-micronaut-springboot/kafka` folder.

-- Run the command
+- Run the command:
   ```bash
   podman compose up -d
   ```

 - Wait for all containers to be up and running.
-To check it, run
+To check it, run:
   ```bash
   podman compose ps
   ```

 ## Shutdown

-- In a terminal, make sure you are in the `graalvm-quarkus-micronaut-springboot/kafka` folder
+- In a terminal, make sure you are in the `graalvm-quarkus-micronaut-springboot/kafka` folder.

-- To stop and remove compose containers, networks and volumes, run
+- To stop and remove compose containers, networks and volumes, run:
   ```bash
   podman compose down -v
   ```